-All students entering Cisco College must take the TSI test (unless you are exempt).
-The TSI test is composed of two sections: math and ELAR (English Language Arts Reading).
-Each of these sections contains up to three parts.
-Testers may be required to take one, two, or three sections of the test.
+All students entering Cisco College must take the TSIA2 (unless you are exempt).
+The TSIA2 is composed of two sections: math and ELAR (English Language Arts Reading).
+Each of these sections contains up to two parts.
+Testers may be required to take one or both sections of the test.
 Testers who need both sections are not required to take both sections in one testing session.
 They may choose to schedule each section on a different day.

 How Do I Know if I'm Exempt?

-Students are considered exempt from placement testing if they meet one of the following conditions:
+Students may be considered exempt from placement testing if they meet one of the following conditions:

 - Earned qualifying scores on either the ACT, SAT, STAAR OR GED.
 Test scores are valid for five years from the date of testing.

-- A composite score of 23 or higher and a minimum of 19 on the English will exempt a student from the reading and writing sections of the TSI.
+- A composite score of 23 or higher and a minimum of 19 on the English will exempt a student from the ELAR section of the TSIA2.

-- A composite score of 23 or higher and a minimum of 19 on the mathematics section will exempt a student from the math section of the TSI.
+- A composite score of 23 or higher and a minimum of 19 on the mathematics section will exempt a student from the math section of the TSIA2.

-- A combined critical reading/math score of 1070 or higher and a minimum of 500 on the critical reading section will exempt a student from the reading and writing sections of the TSI.
+- A combined score of 40 on the English and Reading (E+R) will exempt a student from the ELAR section of the TSIA2.

-- An Evidence-based Reading and Writing score of 480 will exempt a student from the reading and writing sections of the TSI.
+- An Evidence-based Reading and Writing score of 480 will exempt a student from the ELAR sections of the TSIA2.

-- An end of course (EOC) minimum Level 2 score of 4000 on the Algebra II EOC will exempt a student on the Mathematics portion of the TS
+- A minimum Algebra II end of course (EOC) Level 2 score of 4000 will exempt a student on the Mathematics section of the TSIA2.

 - A student serving on active duty as a member of the armed forces of the United States, the Texas National Guard, or as a member of a reserve component of the armed forces of the United States and has been serving in the reserves for at least three years preceding enrollment.
 Proof of active duty will be required.